- Income Erosion Following Illness: A Foundational Analysis

 Domestic Income Protection Frameworks: Identified Gaps

 The landscape of income protection within India presents specific characteristics.
 Traditional life insurance products often incorporate critical illness riders or accelerated death benefit clauses that trigger a lump-sum payment upon diagnosis of a specified severe illness.
 While providing immediate liquidity, these mechanisms are fundamentally distinct from a pure disability income replacement policy.
 Critical illness payouts do not provide a continuous income stream, nor are they necessarily calibrated to replace a percentage of lost earnings over an extended period.
 Employer-sponsored group disability plans exist, predominantly within large corporate entities, offering varying degrees of coverage duration and benefit limits.
-However, individual long-term disability income insurance, as a standalone, comprehensive product, remains underdeveloped and less pervasive in the Indian market compared to mature insurance economies.
+Individual long-term disability income insurance, as a standalone comprehensive product, is underdeveloped and less pervasive in the Indian market compared to mature insurance economies.
 Available domestic solutions may feature narrower definitions of disability, shorter benefit periods, or lower benefit maximums, which can result in a significant residual income gap for individuals with substantial earnings and fixed financial obligations.
 The absence of a robust, universally accessible social security net for private sector professionals further accentuates the need for private income replacement solutions.
 This structural deficiency necessitates a comprehensive review of alternative and supplementary mechanisms.

 Global Disability Insurance: Structural Mechanics and Definitions